 Religion as a strategy to tackle FGM

-It is essential to deconstruct religious beliefs as they are one of the main arguments as to why communities perpetuate the practice of FGM (Mahmoodi O., 2016).
+It is essential to deconstruct religious beliefs as they are one of the main arguments as to why communities perpetuate the practice of Female Genital Mutilation (Mahmoodi O., 2016).

 The positioning of religious figures is an essential step towards disarticulating the false links between FGM and religious obligation, as in the case of the Muslim scholars of Al-Azhar University in Egypt, the Mufti of Egypt Ali Gomar, Ayatollah Fadlallah, Muhammed Salim AAwwa, Secretary General of the International Federation of Islamic Scholars, etc…